chaozhangdev/steganography/README.md

 #### 6.2.3 Step 3: encryption

-For each character in plaintext, according to its assigned coordinate in sort key, we separate the value from 3 dimensions first which can be understood divid- ing the value into three parts.
+For each character in plaintext, according to its assigned coordinate in sort key, we separate the value from 3 dimensions first which can be understood dividing the value into three parts.
 We use an array 'rgb' to store them.
-Further, we divide these three parts into 9 parts with respect to the pixel in corre- sponding coordinate and its 8 neighbors.
+Further, we divide these three parts into 9 parts with respect to the pixel in corresponding coordinate and its 8 neighbors.
 Once we obtain 27 parts in total, we can add these small number into that pixel with its neighbors for all r,g,b dimensions.
 At last, the values in the original image is changed by adding ASCII values of all characters in plaintext.